ItzCrazyKns/Perplexica/README.md

 **Note**: Using Docker is recommended as it simplifies the setup process, especially for managing environment variables and dependencies.

-See the [installation documentation](https://github.com/ItzCrazyKns/Perplexica/tree/master/docs/installation) for more information.
+See the [installation documentation](https://github.com/ItzCrazyKns/Perplexica/tree/master/docs/installation) for more information like exposing it your network, etc.

 ## Using as a Search Engine